harness/developer-hub/docs/chaos-engineering/features/service-discovery/intro-service-discovery.md

 HCE tests the resilience of the application, and HCE uses the discovered services to:

 - Identify the various available services in the chaos module, that is, the chaos targets in the Kubernetes cluster that you can deploy using Harness or other means.
-- Record the resources backing the above services (logical resources such as deployment, pods, containers, processes, FQDNs, ports, physical resources such as nodes, storage, etc.)
+- Record the resources backing the above services (logical resources such as deployment, pods, containers, processes, FQDNs, ports, physical resources such as nodes, storage, and so on).
 - Highlight the given service's position and the lineage within the topology view.

 As an HCE user, service discovery simplifies your decision-making around: